splunk/splunk-sdk-javascript/README.md

 #### Version 1.9.0

-The Splunk Software Development Kit (SDK) for JavaScript contains library code and examples designed to enable developers to build applications using the Splunk platform and JavaScript.
+The Splunk Enterprise Software Development Kit (SDK) for JavaScript contains library code and examples designed to enable developers to build applications using the Splunk platform and JavaScript.
 This SDK supports server-side and client-side JavaScript.

+For more information, see [Splunk Enterprise SDK for JavaScript](https://dev.splunk.com/enterprise/docs/devtools/javascript/sdk-javascript/) on the Splunk Developer Portal.

 ## Requirements